Select Page

 If you set a battery on a concrete floor it will discharge.

-This used to be true when batteries were made out of hard rubber or tar.
-Over time they would develop micro cracks making the case porous so putting them on a conductive surface could cause them to discharge.
-With modern plastics this is no longer true.
+This was true when batteries were manufactured with hard rubber or tar casings.
+Over time, those materials could develop microcracks, making the casing porous.
+As a result, placing the battery on a conductive surface could cause it to discharge.
+However, with modern plastic casings, this is no longer a concern.

 Fully discharging a battery will extend it’s life